ssaida/ssaida/README.md

 🧪 I'm a Team player and problem solving mind.

-✔️ Highly Experienced in Python , JavaScript and all Web Technologies
+✔️ Highly Experienced in Softwre Engineering, FullStack Web Development, Python Programming, JavaScript, ReactJS, NodeJS and all Web Technologies